Learning Hard Retrieval Decoder Attention for Transformers: Hard Retrieval Attention

 Given these intervals, we sample a random number $k$ from the uniform distribution $U(0, 1]$.
-We select the interval that $k$ belongs in Eq. \ref{eqa:interval}, and set the corresponding element to one while the others to zeros as the result of the sharpened one-hot vector $\overrightarrow p_{hard\ j}$.
+We select the interval of $k$ in Eq. \ref{eqa:interval}, and set the corresponding element to $1$ and the others to $0$ as the result of the sharpened one-hot vector $\overrightarrow p_{hard\ j}$.